 Q: Will I see a sketch before you begin work?

 A: Upon contract sign off and deposit, we start with an initial rough concept (and in some cases a visual reference of a past similar job) to start.
 We can provide up to 2 revisions inclusive of the cost.
-Additional revisions are possible at an hourly rate if needed but it rarely gets to that point.
+Additional revisions are possible at an hourly rate if required.

 Q: Are you insured?